Royal Grammar School, Guildford: School life

 The Hardy Cup used to be called the Cock House Cup, the traditional name given in British public schools for the in-school competition cup, but it was renamed by 16 June 2022.
 The Senior Housemaster (Karim Tayar) believed the concept of having a 'cock of the school' was contradictory to RGS's ethos of respect, teamwork, and fun.
 The name 'Hardy' comes from the donors of the original trophy used, Bertrand and Stanley Hardy.

-The school's official livery colours are green and red, picked as a house-neutral colour.

-School uniform

 The school's uniform up to the end of Fifth Form is a white shirt, grey trousers and a blazer.
 A grey v-neck pullover may also be worn.
 For the lower and upper sixth, navy blue or grey suits are instead worn, and upper sixth formers are permitted to wear pastel shaded shirts.
-All years are required to wear one of the approved school ties.
-Various ties are awarded for sporting, artistic or social achievements, along with half and full colours awarded for services to the school and house colours awarded for services to the house.
-Senior Prefect ties are awarded to those with the position.
-Recently there have also been commemorative ties celebrating 450 years since the granting of the Royal Charter, and 500 years since the founding of the school.

 Sport

-Sport is compulsory for all years during games periods and if selected for a team can require compulsory attendance on Saturdays.